Wit-K/Guide-to-CO2-Reduction/theory.md

 *   **Key Equation:** $$ 2H_2O \rightarrow O_2 + 4H^+ + 4e^- $$

 ### The Electrolyte
 This is the liquid solution between the two electrodes.
-Because pure water does not conduct electricity well, we dissolve salts like $$KHCO_3$$ (whcich makes the solution more conductive) into it.
+Because pure water does not conduct electricity well, we dissolve salts, like $$KHCO_3$$, (which makes the solution more conductive) into it.
 *   **Function:** It allows ions to move between the cathode and anode to balance the charge.
 Without an electrolyte, the circuit is broken, and no reaction happens.

 ---